ayonli/injectable-ts/README.md

 class A {
     str: string;

-    // initial data can be set in parameter as well, just like what you would do: constructor(str: string = "ABC") {
+    // default data can be set in parameter as well, just like what you would do: constructor(str: string = "ABC") {
         this.str = str;
     }